 Please follow these steps when submitting an application For more general questions, make sure you check out KIN’s Frequently Asked Questions or our Graduate School FAQs.
 If you cannot find what you are looking for please contact the department directly at firstname.lastname@example.org.

 2All official transcripts

-Notify the testing service you are using to send your results to UNCG (testing code 5913).
-We expect the verbal and the quantitative scores to each be at least in the 50th percentile.
-The GRE writing score is also required.
-Scores are valid for five years from the time originally taken.
 The English Language Proficiency requirement must be fulfilled for all non-native English speaking applicants regardless of citizenship.
 It can be waived if the student has earned a US degree or has an acceptable score on either the TOEFL, IELTS, or PTE exam.
 It can also be fulfilled by completing Level 5 of our Interlink program.
-Please see more information on requirements for international applicants here.
+Please see more information on requirements for international applicants.

 All qualifying applicants are considered for assistantships.
 You do not need to apply for an assistantship.
+If you are interested in an assistantship please indicate this on your application by checking the appropriate box.
 NOTE: Due to the way certain programs are structured, potential students applying to the EdD, MSAT, or Applied Sport and Exercise Psychology are typically not considered for assistantships.

 - EdD — Complete applications received by January 15 receive priority consideration.
 However, applications submitted through April 1 will be considered for Fall admission if program capacity allows.
 The EdD program accepts students for Fall admission only.

 - MSAT — Complete applications must be submitted by January 15.
 The MSAT program accepts students for Summer admission only.